Which legal marketing trends should your firm be aware of?

 But because we’re HubSpot folks, we can’t just walk away from the images trend without throwing in this little freebie.
 By signing up for HubSpot, you gain access to over 60,000 free Shutterstock images.

 With an understanding of the trend-setting tools you can go forth with (not to mention some tantalising freebies!), your marketing and sales teams can align to save time, money, and see faster results.

 The best part of going forth with HubSpot is that it’s a future proof option.
 Picture the benefits of a free to use social media tool that continuously adds new features.
 HubSpot gives you similar free amenities, but without requiring an upgrade and across your entire marketing, sales and CRM output.
 Just take a look at all these reasons your business should use the inbound marketing platform.

-It’s a major reason why our founder and CEO, Lee Lummis, thinks so much of HubSpot and its ability to help law firms:
+It’s a major reason why we think so much of HubSpot and its ability to help law firms:

 - Realise benefits